javigs82/ecommerce-basket/README.md

 Then, build the image with:

-> docker build -f Dockerfile -t javigs82/ecommerce-basket .
+> docker build -f src/main/docker/Dockerfile.jvm -t quarkus/ecommerce-basket-jvm .

 Then run the container using:

-> docker run -i --rm -p 8080:8080 javigs82/ecommerce-basket
+> docker run -i --rm -p 8080:8080 quarkus/ecommerce-basket-jvm

 If you want to include debug port into your docker image you will have to expose debug port (default 5005) like this:`EXPOSE 8080 5050`